-For this purpose, Plus500 offers the most important charting indicators used in online financial analysis, which is easily applied at the click of a mouse.
+For this purpose, Plus500 offers the most important charting indicators used in online financial analysis, which is easily applied with few clicks.

 The indicators are shown directly to the real-time chart that appears in the foreground of the platform, and that the trader can always have it under control.